Beyond-jQuery/book/manuscript/ajax.md

 ### Reading and creating files

-Generally speaking, developers comfortable with jQuery often attempt to solve _all_ of their frontend development problems with jQuery.
+Generally speaking, developers comfortable with jQuery often attempt to solve _all_ of their front-end development problems with jQuery.
 They sometimes fail to see the web beyond this library.
 When developers become dependent on this safety net, this can often lead to frustration when a problem is not addressable through jQuery.
 This is the [oppressive magic](#oppressive-magic) I wrote about in chapter 1.
 You just saw how jQuery, at best, provides almost no help when uploading files.
 Suppose you want to read a file, or even create a new one or modify an existing one to be sent to a server endpoint?
 This is an area where jQuery has absolutely zero coverage.
 For reading files, you must rely on the [`FileReader` interface[filereader-w3c], which is defined in the File API.
 Creation of "files" browser-side rely on the [`Blob` constructor][blob-w3c].

 The simplest `FileReader` example, which is sufficient for demonstration purposes here, is to read a text file to the console.
 Suppose a user selected this text file via a `<input type"file">` and the text `File` object is sent to a function for output.
 The code required to read this file and output it to the developer tools console would involve the following code: